pazniak/vim-faq/README.md

 First of all try search the needed feature at [vimawesome][1]

 + [Wrap string literal while typing in insert mode](#wrap-string-literal-while-typing-in-insert-mode)
++ Highlight the word under cursor

 ## Links

-First of all you might to give a chance to these resources dedicated to VIM.
+First of all you might want to give a chance to these resources dedicated to VIM.
 It's always a good idea to have them at hand.

 + [http://vimawesome.com/][1]
 + http://learnvimscriptthehardway.stevelosh.com/